codeadeel/codeadeel.github.io/content/notes/cheatsheetFAISS.md

 ---
 date: 2025-08-19
-title: "Cheatsheet @ Faiss: Efficient Vector Similarity Search"
+title: "Faiss: Efficient Vector Similarity Search"
 ---

 ![Banner Art](https://engineering.fb.com/wp-content/uploads/2017/03/GOcmDQEFmV52jukHAAAAAAAqO6pvbj0JAAAB.jpg)

 ## Introduction

 As vector databases and similarity search become increasingly important in modern machine learning workflows, Faiss stands out as a robust solution for managing large-scale embeddings efficiently.
-This cheatsheet serves as a concise yet comprehensive reference for practitioners working on recommendation systems, image retrieval, NLP applications, and more.
+These notes serves as a concise yet comprehensive reference for practitioners working on recommendation systems, image retrieval, NLP applications, and more.
 With Faiss, performing fast and scalable vector similarity searches is both practical and accessible.

 ## What is Faiss?